a-kostevski/flavor/exampleSite/content/en/articles/getting-started-with-zettelkasten.md

 Don't just copy quotes.
 Write in your own words, as if explaining to someone unfamiliar with the source.
 This forces understanding.

 ### 3. Link Liberally

+{{< def title="Bidirectional Link" >}}
+A link that works in both directions: if note A links to note B, note B automatically shows a backlink to note A. This enables serendipitous discovery of connections between ideas.
+{{< /def >}}

 Every note should link to at least one other note.
 These connections are where the magic happens.
 See [[Bidirectional Linking]] for how backlinks enable discovery.